bioexcel/qmmm_benchmark_suite/GFP_ScaleQM/QM-20/CP2K/WholeApp-MD/README.md

 5 MD steps are performed with a time step of 1 fs.

 ``qmmm-1.inp`` - The CP2K input file.
 Contains set up parameters for the MD run and QM parameters.
-The DZVP-MOLOPT-GTH basis set and the PBE XC functional are used.
+The DZVP-GTH-BLYP basis set and the BLYP XC functional are used.

 ``gfp_new1.prmtop`` - Amber forcefield for MM atoms.
 The Amber03 forcefield and the TIP3P water model are used.